Exploring the Beautiful Tea Ceremony in Japan and China

 When indulging in drinking tea sans company, experiment with a variety of teas.
 All true tea (not to be confused with herbal tea) is from one plant source, the camillia sinensis.
 However, tea is now grown in forty-five countries - Vet Nam, Kenya, Tanzania, Thailand, Iran, Turkey, New Zealand, China, Japan, India and South Carolina in the U. S. are a few- and the varieties and grades seem endless.

 While the varieties are many, they are derived from the basic green tea, oolong tea, Black tea, Pur-erh and scented teas including Jasmine and Earl Grey.
 (It should be noted that herbal teas are not included because they are not true teas.)

 All tea is not created equal however.
 Like wine, it's in the preparation and the region it is grown in that determines a really good tea versus mediocre or a really bad tea.
 There are master tasters who grade the tea.
 As you are experimenting with the taste of different teas and introducing them at your own tea ceremonies or parties, don't be afraid to consult someone who is familiar with grading tea to help in choosing your tea.
 However, an easy way to identify top quality tea is to look for teas that have the number one (1) added after the grading letters.

 Health Benefits of Drinking Tea

 Aside from its refreshing quality, and the relaxation plus camaraderie that can come with creating your own customs, tea has health benefits.
 Some are well documented, while other benefits are anecdotal or have no hard evidence attesting to veracity of the claims.
 What is known is that tea is full of antioxidants that can reduce free radicals.
-There are almost no calories if no milk or sugar is added.
+Tea is indulgence that has almost no calories if no milk or sugar is added.
 Tea naturally contains fluoride which makes it excellent for the teeth.
-Current studies suggest that green and black tea may have an impact on the reduction of lung, colon and skin cancers.